Minimal number of points on a grid forming line segments of equal length: Conclusions

 \section{Conclusions}

-We studied the asymptotic behavior of the minimal number of points needed to generate $n$ patterns of length $k$ using a construction based on permutations of $\{0,1,\cdots, k\}$ with certain properties.
-We showed that this construction allows us to create patterns where asympotically most points are part of 4 patterns.
+We studied the asymptotic behavior of the minimal number of points needed to generate $n$ line segments of length $k$ using a construction based on permutations of $\{0,1,\cdots, k\}$ with certain properties.
+We showed that this construction allows us to create constellations of points where asympotically most points are part of 4 line segments.
 This construction is equivalent to the modular $(k+1)$-queens problem and thus $f(k)=\frac{k}{4}$ for $k+1$ coprime with $6$.
 If $k+1$ is even or $k+1$ is divisible by $3$, this construction fails to provide such a constellation.
 However, results in the modular $n$-queens problem can still provide an upper bound on $f(k)$ which shows that $\lim_{k\rightarrow\infty}\frac{f(k)}{k} = \frac{1}{4}$.
-Even though these constructions for the modular $n$-queens problem provide limiting value of $\frac{a_k(n)}{n}$ as $n\rightarrow \infty$, for a fixed $n$ the optimal constellation to achieve $a_k(n)$ can be quite different (see for example \url{https://oeis.org/A273916/a273916.png}) .
+Even though these constructions for the modular $n$-queens problem provide limiting value of $\frac{a_k(n)}{n}$ as $n\rightarrow \infty$, for a fixed $n$ the optimal constellation to achieve $a_k(n)$ can be quite different and difficult to compute (see for example \url{https://oeis.org/A273916/a273916.png}) .